 If you are dual-boarded by one or more of the other American Board of Medical Specialties (ABMS) member Boards, your MOC points requirement will be waived.

-To receive credit, ABIM diplomates will need to attest that they are currently certified by and participating in the other Board's MOC program.
+To receive the waiver, ABIM diplomates will need to attest that they are currently certified by and participating in the other Board's MOC program.
 Diplomates will still need to meet the other ABIM MOC requirements:

 - Maintain a valid, unrestricted and unchallenged medical license

 - Meet any ABIM-specific, subspecialty-specific procedural requirements

 - Upon attesting, credit is applied to My MOC Points in their Physician Portal.

 - Physicians will be required to complete a new attestation form every two years in order to continue to receive ABIM MOC credit.
 When due, a re-attest button will appear on their Physician Portal's home page and a reminder e-mail will be sent to their e-mail address on file with ABIM.

 Competency in Technology